ken1901/rtila-handbook/docs/source/1-getting-started/index.rst

 .. image:: ../Images/Screenshot_203.png

 .. note::
-    Those warnings are simply letting
+    Warnings below are simply letting
     you know that the installation file is self-signed.

 .. image:: ../Images/Screenshot_204.png